Coastal Preservations

 Company Environmental Policy statement

-It is Company policy to take full account of the environmental implications of its operations to protect the natural environment, being aware of relevant environmental legislation, consents and approved codes of practice and also the need to co-operate with statutory bodies.
-The Company standards and personnel’s understanding of environmental issues shall reflect best industry practice.
+It is company policy to take full account of the environmental implications of its operations to protect the natural environment, being aware of relevant environmental legislation, consents and approved codes of practice and also the need to co-operate with statutory bodies.
+The company standards and personnel’s understanding of environmental issues shall reflect best industry practice.

-In particular the Company shall:
+In particular the company shall:

 • Adopt practices which minimise environmental hazards;